 D’Amore Healthcare Executive Management Team continue advancement of private, quality, affordable dual diagnosis, substance abuse addiction treatment and mental health treatment.

 Additionally, the organization has strengthened their executive management team showing early positive results with a significant success rate.
 These appointments and their staff play a key role in advancing D’Amore Healthcare’s mission of serving thousands suffering from mental illness and substance abuse addiction.

-Chief Clinical Officer, CCO
+Chief Executive Officer, CEO

 Britten brings her knowledge of change management, social science, public policy, and business analytics to healthcare.
 Completing her Master’s of Science in Addiction Counseling, while working as a Clinical Supervisor, then Managing Director, Britten ensures patients are treated with dignity and that services focus on positive reinforcement.
 “Individual mental health is the axis point to family stability, marketplace innovation and overall wellness.”
 As a Licensed Advanced Drug and Alcohol Counselor, Britten has her MAC from the National Certification Commission for Addiction Professionals and is committed to research and outcomes based care planning, “Healthcare is complicated, requiring several linkages between patient history and patient goals.
 Listening to others is the most important part.”
 Outside of D’Amore Healthcare Britten enjoys the outdoors, music and fitness.